 Also double emulsion can be prepared, oil-in-water-in-oil (O/W/O) or water-in-oil-inwater (W/O/W).
-O/W/O denotes double emulsion containing oil droplets dispersed in aqueous medium that are in turn dispersed in a continuous oil phase (or vice versa for W/O/W type).2 Emulsions with no aqueous phase, so-called anhydrous or oil-in-oil emulsions can also be prepared where the selection of the phases depends largely on the polarity of the solvents.
-Non-aqueous emulsions could replace regular aqueous emulsions wherever the presence of water is undesirable; for example, in cleaning systems that are sensitive to formation of rust and other mechanical systems.3
+O/W/O denotes a double emulsion containing oil droplets dispersed in aqueous medium that are in turn dispersed in a continuous oil phase (or vice versa for W/O/W types).2 Emulsions with no aqueous phase, so-called anhydrous or oil-inoil emulsions can also be prepared.
+In this case, the selection of the phases depends largely on the polarity of the solvents.
+Non-aqueous emulsions could replace regular aqueous emulsions wherever the presence of water is undesirable; for example, in cleaning systems that are sensitive to the formation of rust.3

-The type of emulsion that is preferred depends upon a number of factors including temperature, electrolyte concentration, proportions of components, nature of components and surfactant structure.
-The simple emulsion structures are droplets of water, in case of water-in-oil (W/O) emulsions or droplets of oil, in case of oil-in-water (O/W) emulsions.
-Interface between phases in both emulsion types lining the stabilizer molecules which differ in chemical structure.
-Most meta-stable emulsions that are used in practice contain oil, water and stabilizers which are usually surfactants (relying on charge and attractive forces stabilisation) or macromolecules (relying by steric stabilisation).
-The surfactant is needed to make emulsion from
+The type of emulsion that is preferred depends on a number of factors including temperature, electrolyte concentration, proportions of components, nature of components and surfactant structure.
+Simple emulsion structures are droplets of water, in case of water-in-oil (W/O) emulsions or droplets of oil, in case of oil-in-water (O/W) emulsions.
+The interface between phases in both emulsion types is formed with the aid of stabilizer molecules.
+Most meta-stable emulsions that are used in practice contain oil, water and stabilizers that are usually surfactants (relying on charge and attractive forces stabilisation) or macromolecules (relying by steric stabilisation).
+The surfactant is needed to make emulsion from breaking.
+The liquid in which the surfactant has a higher solubility tends to be the continuous phase,